pauljickling/notes/devops/ansible.md

 `ansible {host name} -m setup` is used to gather facts about the provided servers such as file systems, memory, OS, etc.

+Some flags used by Ansible:

+`-b` for "becomes".
+This runs a command as a sudo user.

+`-m` for "module".
+Runs a particular module.

+`-a` for passing optional CLI arguments.

+`-K` for "`--ask-become-pass`" to supply a password

+`--limit "{server IP/name}"` limits ansible ad-hoc command to specified server.
+You can use regular expressions for your limit argument if you prefix the quoted arguments with a tilde `~` character.

+`-B {seconds}` specifies the max amount of time to let a job run

+`-P {seconds}` spcifies the amount of time to wait between polling a server for the current job status

 ## Roles

 A group of tasks that executes one or more modules with the purpose of setting something up.
 Roles can be located in a lot of different places in your directory structure, so you should definitely specify the path in your ansible config file.